Danial-Movahed/Python-script/README.md

 The effects option is only for cinnamon but you can use it with any linux distro and any DE.

+It has some *Achivements* that you can experience. :)

 ## Using
 No special guides just download main.py and ooh.mp3 in same directory and run or use the command below. :)